top of page

 ABOUT ME

 Hello and welcome to my website.
-My name is Michelle and I'm the mother of a six year old boy.
+My name is Michelle and I'm the mother of a wonderful boy.
 Originally from Manchester in the North West of England, I've been living in London since 2008 and have called Richmond Upon Thames home since 2017.

 During my pregnancy, and after the birth of my son, I received support from a wide range of healthcare professionals, including a maternity consultant, midwife, GP and physiotherapist.
 When my son was four months old, we realised I needed additional face to face support at home.